updated

 Description

 Hi!
-We are Jalfred and Angelune, and we run the Herbal Hearth, a 1.3 hectares off-grid property and venue where we grow our own vegetables, as well as berry bushes and medicinal plants.
+We are Jalfred and Angelune (and Mimouna, the wild cat), and we run a 1.3 hectares off-grid property and venue where we grow our own vegetables, as well as berry bushes and medicinal plants.

-In May and June, we have school group visits, we start planting the garden and we also start going to Thursday markets in Whitehorse where we sell sauerkraut and herbal medicinal products.
-July and August are months of general maintenance in the garden and around the property.
-September and October are busy with harvests and processing of vegetables and herbs, and closing the garden for the winter.
-We don't host helpers from November to May as our gardens are resting under the snow.
+We live seasonally, and the Yukon seasons are dramatically different than elsewhere in Canada.
+In May and June, we have school group visits, we start planting the garden and we also start going to Thursday markets in Whitehorse where we sell herbal products.
+July is a month of general maintenance in the garden and around the property, during which we typically don't host helpers.
+August, September and October are busy with harvests and processing of vegetables and herbs, and closing the garden for the winter.
+We typically don't host helpers from November to May as our gardens are resting under the snow.
+However, help with firewood or renovation projects indoors is sometimes needed, so feel free to reach out in the off-season if you're already in the Yukon and looking for a short wintry stay.

 • Types of help and learning opportunities